vgurianov/qm/docs/discussion.md

 The wave function is a mathematical model of an object-class.
 When it comes to dimensions, the constructor is called first, and then a message is sent to the instance object that simulates the dimension.
 The returned value will be the result of the measurement.
 Thus, the measurement message is a composite message.

-### 2. What are the advantages of the two-mode model of existence "potential actual" for describing quantum phenomena?
+### 2. What are the advantages of the two-modus model of existence "potential actual" for describing quantum phenomena?
 Giving legitimacy to physical existence in a potential mode removes the ontological uncertainty around quantum paradoxes that have arisen from attempts to reconcile the properties of quantum systems with the properties of classical phenomena.
 V. E. Terekhovich